nwthomas/boilerplate/README.md

 ## ACKNOWLEDGEMENTS

+- [Josh Knell](https://github.com/BigKnell) - The Big Boss.
+The Big Cheese.
+Thanks for teaching me the basics and for keeping it real.
+Banjo on.
+- [Dustin Myers](https://github.com/dustinmyers) - The Legend himself.
+Dustin is the reason I can even write a single line of code in React.
+Thanks for your leadership, Dustin.
+- [Luis Hernandez](https://github.com/luishrd) - Luis, thanks for teaching me about the Bros and Homies.
+Your leadership in Lambda School back-end week lets me build servers and move mountains.
+- [Dan Levy](https://danlevy.net/) - Thanks for all of your advice, Dan.
+You consistently come through with gold when I have questions.
+I appreciate you.
-- [Frank Faustino](https://github.com/frankfaustino) - Thanks for paving the way and inspiring both me and future generations of Lambda School students to reach higher than they would have otherwise.
-I saw your boilerplate library and thought it was awesome, so I decided to make my own.
+- [Frank Faustino](https://github.com/frankfaustino) - Thanks for paving the way in Lambda School and inspiring both me and future generations of students to reach higher than we would have otherwise.
+I saw your boilerplate library and thought it was awesome, so here we are.
-- [useHooks.com](https://usehooks.com/) - A great source of custom React Hooks recipes
+- [useHooks.com](https://usehooks.com/) - A great source of custom React Hooks recipes from which I've borrowed several.